 During excavations of Mazar to the west and near the southwestern corner of the Temple Mount, a building from the Byzantine period was exposed in good condition.
 The early phase of the four-room building dates back to the Roman period.
 Remains of five round kilns, paved with fragments of bricks and shingles bearing the imprints of the Tenth Legion, Fretensis, were discovered in it.

 Two options for interpreting the name on the seal in front of us were offered: The simple option to decode the address is a name, PRIM (US), a common Latin name in this period.
-In this case it is likely that it is the name of the baker.
+In this case, it is likely the baker’s name.
 Since the inscription, PRIM (US), can also be interpreted as an adjective – in other words, “First” Stiebel suggested that it was possible and the item left its mark on loaves of bread of the finest quality, the first – the panis primus, one consumed by the higher ranks of the Legion.

 The archaeologists Mazar and Ben Dov unveiled a magnificent Roman bathhouse in this compound.
 The excavation of this building was completed in 2000 by Dr. Yuval Baruch on behalf of the Israel Antiquities Authority.
 Baruch and Reich estimated that the bathhouse is from the Byzantine period and was built on the remains of a Roman bathhouse.
-This street was first built in the Roman period and it continued to be used until the eighth century CE.
+This street was first built in the Roman period and continued to be used until the eighth century CE.

 Davidson Center: The Byzantine Neighborhood

-The second compound in Davidson Center Archaeological Park shows the remains of a Christian neighborhood from the Byzantine period; whose inhabitants lived on the ruins of a Jewish neighborhood from the Second Temple period.
+The second compound in Davidson Center Archaeological Park shows the remains of a Christian neighborhood from the Byzantine period, whose inhabitants lived on the ruins of a Jewish neighborhood from the Second Temple period.
 The neighborhood was densely built at the end of the fourth century in the eastern part of the Ophel and included churches, a monastery, a hostel, workshops, shops, and residences.
 The finds are rich in mosaic floors, some of which have geometric decorations.
-This neighborhood seems to have been destroyed with the Persian occupation in 614, and not restored.
+This neighborhood seems to have been destroyed by the Persian occupation in 614 and not restored.